variable/django-rest-framework-queryset/README.md

 ```

 ## Dependencies
-The queryset is dependent on the API that uses [LimiteOffsetPagination](http://www.django-rest-framework.org/api-guide/pagination/#limitoffsetpagination)
+The queryset is dependent on the API that uses [LimitOffsetPagination](http://www.django-rest-framework.org/api-guide/pagination/#limitoffsetpagination)

+In this project, it provides a HybridPagination class, which will swap to `LimitOffsetPagination` when it sees `limit` or `offset` query params,
+so that if you are currently using `PageNumberPagination` then you can swap it
+with `rest_framework_queryset.pagination.HybridPagination` to achieve both purposes.
+This feature is experimental, so please report any problems.

 ## Compatibility
 - Python 2